primer/view_components/.changeset/forty-rings-chew.md

 "@primer/view-components": minor
 ---

-Adds a subtitle slot to the Primer::Alpha::Overlay::Header
+Adds a subtitle slot to the Primer::Alpha::Overlay::Header and Primer::Alpha::Dialog::Header